theupdateframework/taps/tap4.md

 download and use a multi-role delegation to the other repository's target.
 Thus, if repository A downloaded the targets metadata from repository B, and used a multi-role delegation for the targets metadata, it would achieve a similar result.
-In this instance,if repository B is compromised, users are not impacted because repository A's multi-role delegation will prevent the use of repository B's malicious targets files.
+In this instance, if repository B is compromised, users are not impacted because repository A's multi-role delegation will prevent the use of repository B's malicious targets files.
 Unfortunately, if repository A's root role or its top level targets role were to be compromised, nothing could prevent users from receiving